Meghan's father to walk her down aisle

 It had not been known what role Ms Markle's parents would play in the wedding.

-Kensington Palace said in a statement: "Ms Markle is delighted to have her parents by her side on this important and happy occasion."
+In a statement, Kensington Palace said they both had "important roles", adding: "Ms Markle is delighted to have her parents by her side on this important and happy occasion."

 The Suits actress' father, Thomas Markle, and mother, Doria Ragland, divorced when she was six years old.